colindaven/awesome-pangenomes/README.md

 * [gfapy](https://github.com/ggonnella/gfapy) implements GFA1 and GFA2 parsing and scalable exploration of graphs in Python
 * [gfagraphs](https://github.com/Tharos-ux/gfagraphs) implements rGFA and GFA1 parsing and editing of graphs in Python
+* [graphanalyzer](https://github.com/sablokgaurav/graphanalyzer) a python package to read and analyze the PAF and the GFA files for the graphs.

 # Contributions